TAKE CONTROL OF YOUR FINANCIAL HEALTH

 MIND THE GAP: PROTECT YOUR FINANCIAL FUTURE

 There is a link between health and financial well-being.
-Medical issues are a major cause of bankruptcies in the U.S. each year.
-Even outside of bankruptcy, about 56 million adults — more than 20 percent of the population between the ages of 19 and 64 — will struggle with health-care-related bills this year.* Having a health plan is an important part of staying financially sound in the case of an unexpected injury or illness.
+17% of Americans say health care is their greatest source of financial concern – even more than college expenses, housing and low wages.* Having a health plan is an important part of staying financially sound in the case of an unexpected injury or illness.

 HAVE A CONTINGENCY PLAN